 Halogen bulbs burn very hot.
 The number one reason for premature failure of a halogen headlight bulb is oil staining.
 The glass on a halogen bulb must absolutely be perfectly clean.
 Just one fingerprint can cause the bulb to burn out.
 Sometimes it is instant, and sometimes it can last a few weeks, but touching the glass with your bare hands will always cause the light burn out quicker.
 To keep this from happening when you change a headlight bulb, you should wear a pair of vinyl or latex gloves and to avoid touching the glass of the bulb.
 You should be able to do this without much issue, but some cars don’t have removable headlight lenses, and you have to work blind.
 Just take care to protect the bulb from any kind of oil and you should be good to go.
 If you do accidently touch the headlight bulb you can clean it off using some rubbing alcohol applied to a soft cloth.
 Just wipe down the bulb surface and the contaminants will be removed.

 This Chevy truck has a removable headlamp housing.
 There is a flip-up lever on the center of the housing that locks it into position.
 This gets lifted up and slid out of the plastic latch.

 Next, the entire housing pulls out of the car.
 Now is a good time to clean any leaves or dirt you find.

 It may look like you need a special Torx screwdriver, but you don’t.
 Just twist the bulb and remove it from the housing.
 Don’t forget to unclip the terminals.
 Take care when removing the terminals as time and heat can make them brittle.
 Gentle pressure on the clips should release them.

 The new bulbs come with a foam sleeve over the glass.
 Wait until the last second to remove it.
-Note the latex gloves.
+Note the disposable gloves.

 You can connect the wire terminal before or after you install the bulb, your choice.
 We attached it before.
 Make sure it is firmly plugged in.